Monster Employment Index Rises 3% Year-over-Year

 Monster Employment Index U.S. results for the past 18 months are as follows:

-- Public administration (down 15 percent) continued to chart the steepest annual decline in the Index
+- Public administration and Arts, Entertainment, and Recreation (down 11 percent) exhibited the steepest annual decline in the Index

 Top Growth Industries